Quitch/GW-AI-Overhaul/README.md

 Each difficulty describes the enemy AI behaviour and handicaps; Sub Commanders are not impacted by difficulty.

+At any difficulty level you can choose to enable Easier Start which provides you with more neutral planets with free tech.

 ### Casual

 - Large eco penalty